kvohra93/node-server/README.md

 # node-server
-Creating a node server that returns a json object
+Creating a node server that returns a string and is deployed on Heroku

 Tools used for bulding application:-
 1) Node.js